SabreTools/MPF/CHANGELIST.md

 - Add user-selectable Language Selection via dropdown in disc submission window for PS2
 - Separate out Aaru- and DIC-specific settings
 - Add new options based on original "Paranoid Mode" mega-option
+- Internal overhaul of options and dump environment

 ### 1.18 (2020-11-10)
 - Add more information extraction and generation for Aaru